patelkunal/flasks-kitchen/README.md

 2. Once user is created you can start passing username:password as basic httpauth params
 $ curl -u kppatel:python -i -X GET http://127.0.0.1:5000/api/resource

-without -u param in request - you will be getting 403
+note: without -u param in request - you will be getting 403

 3. Don't like username-password to send in request, you can get auth-token
 $ curl -u eyJleHAiOjE0NTg4MDc4NzMsImlhdCI6MTQ1ODgwNzI3MywiYWxnIjoiSFMyNTYifQ.eyJpZCI6MX0.UIBgFXcM3nRqIFxYzxjRWkXOHQtsB9Iq_2hbXrSL530:pass -i http://127.0.0.1:5000/api/resource